NOAA-SWPC/GSMWAM-IPE/docs/source/ensemble-guide.md

-# libEnsemble with WAM-IPE
+# Ensemble Guide

-Use libEnsemble (libE) Python library for resource allocation with large WAM ensembles.
+Use libEnsemble (libE) Python library for resource allocation with large WAM or WAM-IPE ensembles.

+## Setup libEnsemble

 LibE requires Python 3.6 or above.
 The libE submission script for Cheyenne assumes the creation of a conda environment that has libE enabled.
 For instance, to install conda and create a Python environment with libE on Cheyenne: